 Creating during Covid lockdown

 In March of 2020 the world changed dramatically for everyone in Europe.
-Here in Ireland the schools closed as did every business and workplace not deemed essential.
-I found myself in Spain on an artist retreat trying to finish the project I was working .
-It was quite surreal and i truly believe it would have been even more stressful if i had not had my work with me.
+Here in Ireland, the schools closed as did every business and workplace not deemed essential.
+I found myself in Spain on an artist retreat trying to finish the project I was working on.
+It was quite surreal and I truly believe it would have been even more stressful if I had not had my work with me.
 The daily sewing rituals were certainly grounding and gave me an outlet while "Locked down " in another country.
 Thankfully I was able to fly back to Ireland at the end of March on one of the few flights still going from Spain.

-Of course, on my return, I had to self isolate for 14 days which meant I was alone for a full month in total. having a studio in my garden was a life saver.
-I threw myself into making .
+Of course, on my return, I had to self isolate for 14 days which meant I was alone for a full month in total, having a studio in my garden was a lifesaver.
+I threw myself into my Art work.

-Initially I was creating pieces based on stone stacks based on stones I had found on the beac pre Covid.
-As always the slow, meditative nature of sewing was t
+Initially I was creating pieces based on stone stacks inspired by the stones I had found on the beach prior to Lockdown.
+As always the slow, meditative nature of sewing was theraputic.

-I have created A5 pieces of high quality printing paper and sewn a map of my wandering in red thread, each thread representing a step .
+I have created A5 pieces of Khadi cotton paper and sewn a map of my wandering in red thread, each stitch representing a step, each thread a journey.
 On to these maps I have sewn my "Chainies".
 Some of them fit together in a continuous line .